simanfathima/Web-Scraping/README.md

 We are all set to scrape the video details from YouTube.
 Here’s the Python code to do it.

 NOTE: This is a Sample Code only.
-The original Project dynamically Scrapes data from 500 videos from 4 different channels
+The original Project dynamically Scrapes data from 500 videos from 4 different channels each